Excel Confidence Interval (Table of Contents)

 Step 8: Sample Size is the last parameter for the function.
 It is stored under cell E5.
 Use this cell as an argument in the formula and close the bracket to complete it.

-Press Enter key, and you can see the confidence value for this sample data of marks for ten students as shown below under cell E6.
+Press Enter key to see the confidence value for this sample data of marks for ten students, as shown below under cell E6.

-Now, we actually wanted to find out the value for Confidence Interval.
-For which we need to add and subtract the confidence value from the sample mean, which is captured under cell E2.
-Those two values will be called as Confidence Lower Bound and Confidence Upper Bound.
+Now, we wanted to find out the value of the Confidence Interval.
+For this, we need to add and subtract the confidence value from the sample mean, which is captured under cell E2.
+Those two values will be called Confidence Lower Bound and Confidence Upper Bound.

-Step 9: Add cell E6 in E2 to get the upper bound for the confidence interval for the population mean.
+Step 9: Add cell E6 in E2 to get the upper bound for the confidence interval for the population means.
 Use formula as =E2+E6 under E7.

 Step 10: Subtract cell E6 from E2 to get the lower bound for the confidence interval for the population mean.
 Use formula as =E2-E6 under E8.